 - All Freshmen and Sophomores must be enrolled in seven credited classes each semester.
-Freshmen/Sophomores are not eligible to be in the Co-Op Work. - Juniors must be enrolled in a minimum of seven credited classes.
+Freshmen/Sophomores are not eligible to be in the Co-Op Work. - Juniors must be enrolled in a minimum of six credited classes.
 There are options available for Juniors to consider off-campus credit in Co-Op Work programs, internships, and LBCC classes. - Seniors are enrolled in a minimum of six credited classes.
-They are encouraged to participate in a full day of educational opportunities that may include additional offcampus credit in work experience, internships, and LBCC classes. - Athletes must be enrolled in a minimum of 2.5 graded classes at SAHS in order to be eligible to compete. - Students who become credit deficient are not allowed open periods or off campus. - Students who are credit deficient may be enrolled in OdysseyWare, an on-line credit recovery program, or required to re-take classes that have been failed, depending on schedule and class requirements.
+They are encouraged to participate in a full day of educational opportunities that may include additional off-campus credit in work experience, internships, and LBCC classes. - Athletes must be enrolled in a minimum of 2.5 credited classes at SAHS in order to be eligible to compete. - Students who become credit deficient are not allowed open periods or off campus. - Students who are credit deficient and/or incomplete may be enrolled in OdysseyWare, an on-line credit recovery program, or required to complete or take classes that have been failed, depending on schedule and class requirements.